ryanbaldwin/FireKit/README.md

 	}.count > 0
 }

-// You can also fetch a patient by its ID (not guaranteed to be unique in RealmSwiftFHIR) let lonelyJoey = realm.objects(Patient.self).filter("id == %@", "123").first // returns Patient?
+// You can also fetch a patient by its ID (not guaranteed to be unique in FireKit) let lonelyJoey = realm.objects(Patient.self).filter("id == %@", "123").first // returns Patient?

-// Or you can fetch a patient by it's RealmSwiftFHIR local primary key let THEJoey = realm.object(ofType: Patient.self, forPrimaryKey: lonelyJoey?.pk)
+// Or you can fetch a patient by it's FireKit local primary key let THEJoey = realm.object(ofType: Patient.self, forPrimaryKey: lonelyJoey?.pk)

 // You can create an unmanaged duplicate by simply calling `copy`